Sam Mewis: North Carolina Courage, 2021

-Kansas City Current, 2022–present
+Kansas City Current, 2022–2023

 On November 30, 2021, Mewis was traded to Kansas City Current in exchange for Kiki Pickett and the No. 3 overall pick in the 2022 NWSL Draft.
+After undergoing arthroscopic surgery following the 2021 Olympics, Mewis played in two Challenge Cup games for the Current in March 2022, but did not play for the remainder of the season.
+She had a second knee surgery in January 2023 where cartilage donor grafts were placed in her knee, resulting in her missing the full 2023 NWSL season.

+Following the 2023 season, Mewis announced her long-term knee injury would result in retirement from professional soccer.

 International career

 Mewis was a member of the United States under-17 team that was runner-up at the 2008 FIFA U-17 Women's World Cup in New Zealand.
 As her sister Kristie was also a member of the team, they were the first sisters to represent the United States at a Women's World Cup.
 They also played together at the 2010 FIFA U-20 Women's World Cup.
 At the 2012 FIFA U-20 Women's World Cup, Mewis helped the team win the championship after defeating Germany 1–0 in the final.

 On January 24, 2014, Mewis was named for the first time to the senior national team roster for friendlies against Canada and Russia.
 She made her debut for the team at the 2014 Algarve Cup during the team's second match of the tournament, a 1–0 loss to Sweden.

 After a spell out of the team, Mewis was invited back to the senior team following their success at the 2015 FIFA Women's World Cup.
 She continued to get regular playing time, scoring four goals in 2016 including the winning goal against Germany in the 2016 She Believes Cup that won the United States the trophy.
-Mewis was named as an alternate for the U.S. WNT for the 2016 Summer Olympics.
+Mewis was named as an alternate to the U.S. women's national team for the 2016 Summer Olympics.

-In 2017 Mewis was one of three players to appear in every game for the U.S. WNT., she played 1,242 minutes which was second highest on the team.
-She scored three goals and was a finalist for 2017 U.S Female Player of the Year.
+In 2017, Mewis was one of three players to appear in every game for the U.S. women's national team.
+She played 1,242 minutes, which placed her at second highest minutes on the team.
+She scored three goals and was a finalist for 2017 U.S. Female Player of the Year.